USS Coral Sea (CV-43): Iran hostage crisis, final Western Pacific cruise

 On 10 June 1980, Coral Sea returned to her homeport of Alameda.
 Shortly after her return, the San Francisco Bay Area press reported the theft of a set of golden bear statues from the ship.
 These statues had been presented by the city of San Francisco after the city had adopted the ship as "San Francisco's Own".
 Two sailors from Coral Sea were caught with the statues after attempting to sell them, and the sailors were subsequently court-martialed and sentenced to prison.
 All of the statues were recovered in good shape.

 The ship embarked on her final Western Pacific deployment on 20 August 1981.
 After making port calls at Pearl Harbor and Subic Bay, the Philippines, she operated in the South China Sea.
-After a port call at Singapore, Coral Sea headed to the Indian Ocean where she relieved at Gonzo Station and operated with Royal Navy units in GonzoEx 2-81 (17–23 November).
+After a port call at Singapore, Coral Sea headed to the Indian Ocean, where she relieved at Gonzo Station and operated with Royal Navy units in GonzoEx 2-81 (17–23 November).

 The Coral Sea battle group, under Rear Admiral Tom Brown, was involved in exercises with the Royal Navy under Rear Admiral Sandy Woodward – who operated with as his flagship.
 During one exercise, Woodward was able to manoeuver Glamorgan into a position where he could have "sunk" Coral Sea with Exocet missiles.
-The result of this exercise played a part in the belief of Admiral Woodward that the British should sink the Argentine cruiser because of the fear of a similar situation arising between that ship and the British aircraft carriers and during the Falklands War.
+The result of this exercise played a part in the belief of Admiral Woodward that the British should sink Argentine cruiser because of the fear of a similar situation arising between that ship and the British aircraft carriers and during the Falklands War.